 - 1. Access: The route to the foreshore should be planned to avoid contact with other members of the public, while at the same time ensuring individual safety. - 2.
 Use of hides: Each wildfowler should have their own hide.
 The sharing of hides should be avoided when feasible. - 3.
 Use of boats: If a boat is being used, wildfowlers should always try to maintain two metre separation.
-The use of a face covering should be considered. - 4.
+The use of a face covering is encouraged. - 4.
 Refreshments: The sharing of refreshments should be avoided.
 Individuals are advised to bring their own refreshments to avoid cross contamination. - 5.
-Hygiene: Wildfowlers should consider wearing gloves and face coverings during the outing in the usual way.
+Hygiene: Wildfowlers are encouraged to wear gloves and face coverings during the outing in the usual way.
 Hand sanitiser should be used as and when appropriate to do so.
 Individuals are advised not to touch dogs belonging to others with bare hands and to avoid touching their face. - 6.
-Accommodation: Where overnight accommodation is offered or required please refer to The Tourism and Hospitality checklist here.
-Consideration should be given to the Good to Go scheme.
+Accommodation: Those seeking overnight accommodation should make themselves aware of the current restrictions with respect to staying in different types of commercial accommodation businesses.
+The VisitScotland website (see here) contains useful guidance pertaining to various types of accommodation, and contains advice on how many households are permitted to stay where.